 I know the subject of Twitter buying another company is not directly related to Android, but considering the importance of the social service in our day-to-day operations and the target of the rumor being TweetDeck, a crowd favorite when it comes to Twitter clients, I thought I'd give this one a mention.

 According to a report published today by The Wall Street Journal, Twitter is reportedly in talks to buy TweetDeck for $50 million.
+This comes after relatively recent news of UberMedia's $30 million bid in cash and stock.
+As we've seen, UberMedia and Twitter don't have the best rapport, so keeping TweetDeck out of UberMedia's hands may well be in the best interest of Twitter itself.
 Read More